mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/gpsposition.rst

 GPS-Position
 ***********************

-Provides a button to navigate to your current postion.
+Provides a button to navigate to your current position.

 Class, Widget & Style
 ==============